NicolasMuras/NicolasMuras/README.md

 <h1>Python Backend Developer</h1>

 Hello world!
-I'm Nicolas Muras, an autodidact Python & C++ programmer with 3 years of experience in work with desktop apps 🌝
+I'm Nicolas Muras, an autodidact Python & C++ programmer with 3 years of experience in software development 🌝

 <h2>Things that might interest you:</h2>